MITLibraries/thing/README.md

   of any error records.
 As of now this is a manual process, but can be triggered via rake task using the following heroku-cli command:

   > [!IMPORTANT]
-  > Check the AWS Console to ensure the APT Lambda is not inactive before proceeding.
-If you do not, the preservation jobs will retry but the initial email to stakeholders will indicate preservation has failed.
+  > Check the AWS Console to ensure the APT Lambda is active (i.e. not inactive) before proceeding.
+If you do not, the preservation jobs may fail if they have not run for a few days.

   ```shell
   # run the output queue processing job